Practicing Speech Pathology

 1. Apply to programs that don’t have prerequisites

-Griffith University or Flinders University don’t require prerequisite courses.
-Alternatively, the University of Sydney Master of Speech Language Pathology program doesn’t have prerequisites; however, you’ll be asked to complete online modules to bring your knowledge up to requirement before the start of the program.
+Griffith University, the University of Queensland, and Flinders University do not require prerequisite courses.
+Alternatively, while the University of Sydney Master of Speech Language Pathology program doesn’t have prerequisites, you’ll be asked to complete online modules to bring your knowledge up to requirement before the start of the program.
 Sydney will issue the student a conditional offer with these modules as part of the conditions.

 2. Enroll in the missing prerequisite(s)